 Programme management of the Bachelor and Master Electrical Engineering programmes of the universities of technology in the Netherlands, Delft University of Technology, Eindhoven University of Technology, and University of Twente, convened to draw up the Domain-specific Frame of Reference for Electrical Engineering studies in the Netherlands.
 In 2016, the first draft of this Frame of Reference was completed.
 The current Frame of Reference has been updated, but retains important, still valid parts of this 2016 version.
 In this Domain-specific Frame of Reference, the domain of electrical engineering has been described and the requirements for academic degree programmes in this domain have been specified.
-These requirements have been derived from the specifications for programmes in electrical engineering by the international renowned accreditation organisations in this domain ABET, the United States Accreditation Board for Engineering and Technology, and ASIIN, the German Accreditation Organisation for study programmes in Engineering, Informatics, Natural Sciences and Mathematics, In addition, the requirements have been drafted to meet the Meijers criteria.
+These requirements have been derived from the specifications for programmes in electrical engineering by the international renowned accreditation organisations in this domain ABET, the United States Accreditation Board for Engineering and Technology, and ASIIN, the German Accreditation Organisation for study programmes in Engineering, Informatics, Natural Sciences and Mathematics.
+In addition, the requirements have been drafted to meet the Meijers criteria.
 The Meijers criteria are generic academic qualifications for bachelor and master programmes of universities of technology in the Netherlands.
 The Meijers criteria have been approved by NVAO in this sense.
 The requirements have also been compared to the Bachelor and Master Electrical Engineering programmes of three reputed universities, ETH Zurich, TU Munich and KU Leuven.
 In this Frame of Reference, the subdomains of electrical engineering, as represented by the societies within the global organisation IEEE, Institute of Electrical and Electronics Engineers, have been identified.
 In view of the wide range of subdomains, the Frame of Reference states it not to be feasible for programmes to cover all subdomains.
 Therefore, programmes are to convey the core of electrical engineering, thereupon allowing students to specialise in subdomains.

 The objectives of the programme have been translated into the programme's intended learning outcomes.
-These intended learning outcomes include students obtaining knowledge of and skills in the electrical engineering domain, gaining knowledge of and skills in mathematics, physics and computer programming, acquiring knowledge of and skills in research and design, knowing how to organise projects and to work with others of the same or other disciplines, having reporting and presentation skills, being aware of societal and temporal contexts, and steering their own personal development.
-The programme does not offer any specialisations.
+These intended learning outcomes include students having thorough knowledge and skills in one of the electrical engineering subdomains or specialisations offered in the programme, being competent in academic research, having knowledge and skills in design, being acquainted with scientific trends in this domain, knowing how to reflect critically, to reason logically and to act constructively, knowing how to communicate about their work and to work together with colleagues, non-colleagues and other parties, and being aware of societal consequences of developments in this domain.
+The intended learning outcomes build upon those of the Bachelor Electrical Engineering programme.